vinhhoala/ENACT-Business-Models/BusinessModels/RCA.md

     <td rowspan="1">
       <b>Exploitation Form</b> </td>
     <td rowspan="1">
-      <p>Technology and Knowledge transfer from the research project to the Application Performance Management (APM) group in Beawre  will put the research outcome into a product team and possibly become an integral part of the APM product for general sale worldwise.
-It is not anticipated that this will be licenced to third parties  </p>
+      <p>Montimage will put the research outcome related to root cause analysis into a product that will extend the company portfolio.
+The product will also be integrated into to monitoring solution of Montimage (MMT) to allow better insight on detected functional and non-functional incidents.
+The product tool will be called MMT-RCA and will be exploited by selling licences and by offring IT services arount it to adapt to some customers needs.  </p>
     </td>
       </tr>
     <tr>
     <td rowspan="1">
       <b>IPR Background </b> </td>
     <td rowspan="1">
-      <p>Root Cause analysis has been one of the main research threads with Beawre research and part of other research projects.
-The team has considerable expertise in AI extensions to RCA prior to engaging in the ENACT project </p>
+      <p>Root Cause analysis has been one of the main research threads with Montimage strategic research.
+The team has considerable expertise in AI extensions to RCA prior to engaging in the ENACT project.</p>
     </td>
       </tr>
    <tr>
     <td rowspan="1">
       <b>Description </b> </td>
     <td rowspan="1">
-      <p>There have been no plans for development of this technology as a separate product.
-It will either become fully integrated in the APM product or become a paid for extension </p>
+      <p>There is a plan for the development of this technology as a separate product.
+It will either be proposed as a licenced solution or become integrated in the MMT product as a paid extension</p>
     </td>
       </tr>
      <tr>